Zakir-Ansari/tech-turorials/todo-monorepo-app/README.md

 **Step 3**: Import your git repository where the monorepo project resides, by adding git account to your poject and allowing access to your git project.

-**Step 4**: Then in configurate project tab, add below deployment commands:
+**Step 4**: Then in configure project tab, add below deployment commands:

 Build Command: